 What is a licensed premise?

-Licensed premises are any premises, or part of any premises, on which liquor may be sold pursuant to any licence under the Sale of Liquor act 1989.
+Licensed premises are any premises, or part of any premises, on which liquor may be sold pursuant to any licence under the Sale and Supply of Alcohol Act 2012.

 What is an internal area?